The Substation/ Tina Havelock Stevens/ Thunderhead/

 “THUNDERHEAD captures the unpredictable and extraordinary forms that manifest in the earth’s atmosphere.
 It reminds us of the creeping uncertainty of weather patterns and volatile power of a compromised global system.

-We watch, anticipating the system’s retreat or advance.
-Here the potential of the storm has been suspended by an infinite loop, the score – a hook that draws the viewer in.
-Thunderhead offers no apparent endpoint and envelops us, spurring a feeling of perpetual arrival.'
+It shows the meteorological spectacle of a supercell, anchored just off the horizon across an outstretched plain, a low-lying mountain range visible in the distance.We watch, anticipating the system’s retreat or advance.
+Here the potential of the storm has been suspended by an infinite loop, the score – a hook that draws the viewer in.”

-— Charlotte Hickson
+— Charlotte Hickson, PICA